-New Jersey, has severe penalties for repeat offenders.
-Second offenders are dealt with harshly, and third offenders even worse
+New Jersey has severe penalties for repeat offenders.
+Second offenders are dealt with harshly, and third offenders face more substantial consequences yet.

-What Happens If I’m Convicted of a Second DWI?
+What Happens If I am Convicted of a Second DWI?

 With multiple offenses come harsher penalties.
-If convicted of a previous DWI, New Jersey’s courts will sentence you to:
+If convicted of a 2nd DWI, New Jersey courts will sentence you to:

-- Use an ignition interlock device for one to three years after your license has been restored
+- install an ignition interlock device in the car you operate to get your driving privileges restored, and for 2 to 4 years after your license is restored

 You will have to pay costly surcharges:

 - $3,000, payable at $1,000 every year for three years to the State